dundalek/dinodoc/doc/guide.md

 Use [[dinodoc.api/generate]] to generate a single documentation site from multiple inputs passed as a collection of `:inputs`.

-An input represents a component, a module or a project, which is a subdirectory that can include source code in `src/` and markdown articles in `doc/`.
+An input represents a component, a module, or a project, which is a subdirectory that can include source code in `src/` and markdown articles in `doc/`.

-Input can be specified as a *path* (any coercible value such as string, Path or File instances) or a *map* with `:path` and other options.
+An input can be specified as a *path* (any coercible value such as string, Path or File instances) or a *map* with `:path` and other options.

 For example `{:inputs ["foo"]}` is equivalent to `{:inputs [{:path "foo"}]}`.